Lieutenant Governor of New York: 2002 election

-Reports in early 2002 said that Governor Pataki was considered dropping Lieutenant Governor Donohue from the ticket and asking her to run for New York State Attorney General instead.
-The reports said he had considered New York Secretary of State Randy Daniels and Erie County Executive Joel Giambra as replacement running mates, but eventually Lieutenant Governor Donohue would join Governor Pataki again on the Republican ticket.
+Reports in early 2002 said that Governor Pataki was considered dropping Lieutenant Governor Donohue from the ticket and asking her to run for New York State attorney general instead.
+The reports said he had considered New York secretary of state Randy Daniels and Erie County executive Joel Giambra as replacement running mates, but eventually Lieutenant Governor Donohue would join Governor Pataki again on the Republican ticket.

-The Democratic field started with 1998 nominee Sandra Frankel, 1998 candidate Charlie King, businessman Dennis Mehiel, Westchester County Legislature Chairman George Latimer and former New York City Consumer Affairs Commissioner Jane Steiner Hoffman.
+The Democratic field started with 1998 nominee Sandra Frankel, 1998 candidate Charlie King, businessman Dennis Mehiel, Westchester County Legislature chairman George Latimer and former New York City consumer affairs commissioner Jane Steiner Hoffman.
 Commissioner Hoffman dropped out of the race for medical reasons, and both Latimer and Frankel dropped out for party unity.
-State Comptroller Carl McCall selected Mr. Mehiel as his running mate and former HUD Secretary Andrew Cuomo selected Mr. King as a running mate.
-A week before the September primary, Secretary Cuomo and Mr. King withdrew from their primaries and endorsed the McCall and Mehiel ticket.
+State comptroller Carl McCall selected Mehiel as his running mate and former HUD secretary Andrew Cuomo selected King as a running mate.
+A week before the September primary, Secretary Cuomo and King withdrew from their primaries and endorsed the McCall and Mehiel ticket.

 The Independence Party had a contested primary battle for lieutenant governor.
 Lieutenant Governor Donohue faced an Independence Party member aligned with gubernatorial candidate Tom Golisano in the primary, but won the primary, while Governor Pataki lost the Independence primary for governor to Golisano.
 This made Donohue the running mate for both Pataki and Golisano in November.

 The Green Party nominated Jennifer Daniels for lieutenant governor on a ticket with Stanley Aronowitz.

 The Pataki/Donohue ticket defeated the McCall and Mehiel and the Golisano and Donohue tickets in November.

 2006 election

 Lieutenant Governor Donohue announced that she would not run for a third term in 2006.
 The race to succeed her drew eight major party candidates.
-State Senate Minority Leader David Paterson of Harlem won the Democratic nomination.
-Rockland County Executive C. Scott Vanderhoef won the Republican nomination.
+State Senate minority leader David Paterson of Harlem won the Democratic nomination.
+Rockland County executive C. Scott Vanderhoef won the Republican nomination.
 The Green Party candidate was Alison Duncan.

-Former candidates for the Democratic lieutenant governor nomination were attorney Leecia Eve of Buffalo, Assemblyman Thomas DiNapoli of Nassau County, Doctor Jon Cohen of Nassau County and Wappinger Town Supervisor Joseph Ruggiero of Dutchess County, New York.
-Former candidates for the Republican nomination for lieutenant governor were New York Secretary of State Christopher Jacobs of Buffalo, Town Supervisor Tim Demler of Wheatfield, and former State Senator Nancy Larraine Hoffmann of Madison County.
-The Spitzer/Paterson ticket defeated the Faso/Vanderhoef ticket in the election for Governor and Lieutenant Governor on November 7.
+Candidates for the Democratic lieutenant governor nomination were attorney Leecia Eve of Buffalo, Assemblyman Thomas DiNapoli of Nassau County, Jon Cohen of Nassau County and Wappinger town supervisor Joseph Ruggiero of Dutchess County, New York.
+Candidates for the Republican nomination for lieutenant governor were New York secretary of state Christopher Jacobs of Buffalo, town supervisor Tim Demler of Wheatfield, and former state senator Nancy Larraine Hoffmann of Madison County.

+The Democratic ticket of Attorney General Eliot Spitzer and David Paterson defeated the Republican ticket of Assemblymember John Faso and Scott Vanderhoef ticket in the election for Governor and Lieutenant Governor on November 7.